Gradient flow, confinement, and magnetic monopole in U(1) lattice gauge theory: Monopole in lattice gauge theory

 When we perform a global change of link field, $U_{\mu}(x) \to e^{\alpha_{\mu}} U_{\mu}(x) = e^{i \alpha_{\mu}} e^{i \theta_{\mu} (x)}$ for any real number $\alpha_{\mu}$, the gauge field $\theta_4$ does not become $\theta_{\mu} + \alpha_{\mu}$ because the range is $-\pi <\theta_{\mu} \leq \pi$, but becomes $\theta_{\mu} + \alpha_{\mu} + 2 \pi n$ with an extra integer multiple of $2 \pi$ added.
 Then, in the definition: $\partial_{\mu} \theta_{\nu} - \partial_{\nu} \theta_{\mu} = \bar{\Theta}_{\mu \nu} + 2 \pi n_{\mu \nu}$, $\Theta_{\mu \nu} (x)$ can change by an integer multiple of $2 \pi$, but $\bar{\Theta}_{\mu \nu} (x)$ does not change.
 Since $k_{\mu} (x)$ is defined by $\bar{\Theta}_{\mu \nu} (x)$, the monopole current is invariant under this transformation.
 On the other hand, this transformation changes the Dirac string $^{\ast} n_{\mu \nu} (x)$.
 Similarly for the gauge transformation, $\bar{\Theta}_{\mu \nu} (x)$ and $k_{\mu} (x)$ are invariant and $^{\ast} n_{\mu \nu} (x)$ changes.
 Therefore, the Dirac string is not a physical quantity.

-The magnetic monopole is expected to exist stably against coarse-graining.
+The magnetic monopole is expected to exist stably against coarse graining.
 For the case of the gradient flow considering compactness of $U_{\mu}(x)$, $- \cos \Theta_{\mu \nu}$ becomes small when we solve the flow equation Eq.~(\ref{eq:coflow}).
 Then, $\bar{\Theta}_{\mu \nu}$ will be small, but the integer variable $n_{\mu \nu}$ will not change much in Eq.~(\ref{eq:thbar}).
-Therefore, the monopole is expected not to disappear even if the gauge field is coarse-grained by the gradient flow in the confinement phase.
+Therefore, the monopole is expected not to disappear even if the gauge field is coarse grained by the gradient flow in the confinement phase.